shivathapaa/Nepali-Date-Picker/README.md

 </p>

 ## Examples to get started
 Here are some examples that can help you to get started.
-(Also, the documentation in the library itself is more declaritive and clear.)
+Also, the documentation in the library itself is more explanatory and clear.

 Don't worry, it's not that complex!
 For below examples, I have tried to utilize all of the available customization available to help you understand its multiple use cases.

+For basic use cases, you can [read above](#brief-example-usage).

-#### Simple use without dialog
+#### Nepali Date Picker without dialog
 ```kotlin
 // Simple use without dialog
 NepaliDatePicker(rememberNepaliDatePickerState())